-Many homeowners, including those with no backed home loans, have reported a sort of misinformation that had to lead them to a delicate situation.
-Some people found themselves in mortgage loan default and potentially homeless if they don’t act right away.
+Many homeowners, including those with no backed home loans, have reported a sort of misinformation that led them to a delicate situation.
+Some people find themselves in mortgage loan default and potentially homeless if they don’t act right away.

 Selling a house in a forbearance mortgage plan shouldn’t be different than selling a house without it.
 The home selling traditional process allows anybody to sell his property following a well-established system and regulations.

 The real estate market in Oregon is volatile, especially in Portland.
-We had seen the bubble inflating since the coronavirus broke out and the low-interest-rate was implemented early this year.
-Also, home sales time has decreased from the traditional 90 to 120 days to 45 days in many cases.
+We had seen the bubble inflating since the coronavirus broke out.
+The low-interest-rate implemented since early 2020 is the fuel that has the home sales on fire.

-Selling a house in the real estate market takes time and money.
-Sellers would hire a real estate agent, prepare the house for sale, which means, do repairs, do cleaning, schedule buyer’s visits, and wait for the right buyer to show up.
+Selling a house through the real estate market takes time and money.
+Sellers would hire a real estate agent, prepare the home for sale, which means do repairs, cleaning, schedule buyer’s visits, and wait for the right buyer to show up.

-But if your house doesn’t need repairs, and the only problem is that you can not make the mortgage payments on time.
-You have many chances to sell your property, either through the market.
+Suppose your house doesn’t need repairs, but the only problem is that you can’t make your mortgage payments.
+Still, you have many chances to sell your property, either through the market.
 Or you can sell it to a real estate investor like us.